ai-nikolai/hpc-bench/README.md

 1. Approach 1 apptainer is working if you specific the right `-x ` options (to not interfere with the other servers.)

-2. Approach 2, direct VLLM installation...
+2. Approach 2, direct VLLM installation... [official docs](https://docs.vllm.ai/en/v0.6.5/getting_started/amd-installation.html#build-from-source-rocm)

 ### Getting SGLang running: